Imagine this. You walk into the workplace, ready to give a rousing speech to your employees.

 Employees are left on their own to develop a solid performance.
 But they’re not necessarily given the tools to further their talent beyond the initial training period.

-But ongoing training teaches team members how to develop their skills at a consistent level.
+But ongoing training and even the occasional employee engagement survey teaches team members how to develop their skills at a consistent level.
 Say goodbye to that rut your organization has been trying to dig itself out of.